Disco Chess vs Chessable: Which Chess Training Platform Is Right for You?

 - Neither tool is objectively better.
 The right choice depends on your training goals and preferred workflow.

-The Woodpecker Method is a chess training technique popularized by GM Axel Smith and IM Hans Tikkanen.
+The woodpecker method is a chess training technique popularized by GM Axel Smith and IM Hans Tikkanen.
 The core idea is simple: solve the same set of puzzles multiple times in rapid cycles.

 Instead of solving thousands of different puzzles once, you solve a smaller set (say, 500-1000 puzzles) repeatedly.
 Each cycle, you aim to solve them faster and more accurately.
 The repetition builds deep pattern recognition.
 When you see a similar position in a real game, the correct move becomes instinctive.